 - The efforts you’ve made to seek rehabilitation

 You could increase your odds of getting a government job after a DUI by completing an alcohol-treatment program or performing community service.

 Fully adhering to any penalties set forth by the court system can also increase your chances of securing a government job with a past DUI.
 You can discuss additional strategies with a DUI lawyer dedicated to assisting with your situation.

 Complete a Free Case Evaluation form now

 Expunging a DUI Charge for a Government Job

 In some cases, you can get your DUI conviction expunged in the state of California.
 A DUI lawyer can help you get your DUI removed from your criminal record in some circumstances.
 Your lawyer can petition the court for an expungement if:

-- You were not imprisoned for a DUI
+- You never went to prison for a DUI

-- You aren’t accused of any other criminal acts
+- The court accused you of no other criminal acts

 - You served all penalties from your conviction